timmc/commapps/setup.md

 partition.
 Create a blank file called `ssh` in the boot partition to tell the Raspberry Pi to enable ssh on next boot.

 Unmount boot and rootfs.
+Plug in ethernet and power, but not the encryption key USB stick (which seems to inhibit first-boot, or at least first-boot ssh.)

-Plug in ethernet and power, find the IP address (e.g. `nmap -p 22 10.0.1.0/24`), and wait until SSH is responsive.
+Locate the host's IP address and wait for SSH to become responsive.
+(Something like `nmap -p 22 10.0.1.0/24` is great for this.)
 SSH in as `root` using the Ansible root key.
 (You can either trust the host fingerprints on first use or see one of the variations below.)

 As root, perform some final manual setup by running `raspi-config`:

 - Accept `pi` as the default user if prompted
-- Use the "Update" option
+- Use the "Update" option to update the config tool
-- "Advanced -> Memory Split" or "Performance -> GPU Memory"
+- "Advanced -> Memory Split" or "Performance -> GPU Memory" depending on model
     - Set GPU memory from 64 down to 16
 - "Exit" or "Finish" and allow to reboot